opnfv/netready/docs/requirements/use_cases/l3vpn_hub_and_spoke.rst

 After step 7, VMs can be booted on the corresponding networks.

+The resulting network topology tries to resemble our target topology as shown in :numref:`l3vpn-hub-spoke-figure`, and achieve the desired traffic direction from Hub to Spoke.
+However, it deviates significantly from the essence of the Hub-and-Spoke use case as described above in terms of desired network topology, i.e. one L3VPN with multiple VRFs associated with vFW(H) and other VNFs(S) separately.
+And this method of using the current network- and router-association mechanism is not scalable when there are large number of Spokes, and in case of scale-in and scale-out of Hub and Spokes.

-The resulting network topology resembles the target topology as shown in :numref:`l3vpn-hub-spoke-figure`.
-However, the workflow for creating this topology by means of the mechanisms provided by today's implementation deviates significantly from the desired workflow described above.
-The gap analysis in the next section investigates the describes the technical reasons for this.
+The gap analysis in the next section describes the technical reasons for this.

-..
-However, the [BGPVPN]_ API does
-.. not yet support Spoke and Hub use case in terms of setting up specific VRFs of vFW(H)
-.. and other VNFs(S) to create the service chain from vFW(H) to VNFs(S),
-.. including those specific I-RT and E-RT at different VRFs.

 Network SFC
 '''''''''''